 Swiss Life depends on its information systems and communication technologies for the attainment of the operational goals derived from its business strategy.
-Ensuring availability, confidentiality and integrity of systems, data and information is an integral part of its internal control system.
-Risk management prepares and maintains directives and minimum requirements for information security based on leading and internationally recognised data security standards, such as the British standards ISO/IEC 27001 and 27002, the Control Objectives for Information and Related Technology (COBIT) Framework 2019, the Center of Internet Security (CIS) Controls v7.1 and the Cyber Security Framework v1.1 of the National Institute of Standards and Technology (NIST).
-The first line of defence implements these requirements and assesses adherence in collaboration with the relevant information security experts at group and division level.
-This comprises different subject areas such as encryption of devices, remote access controls to the network, vulnerability management, security operations, disaster recovery and cross-functional IT controls.
-Corporate Internal Audit periodically reviews information security and data protection throughout the year as part of its internal auditing activities, which result in improvement measures in case of deficiencies.
+Ensuring the availability, confidentiality and integrity of systems, data and information is a central component of its internal control system.

+Risk Management prepares and maintains directives and minimum requirements for information security.
+These are based on leading and internationally recognised Data Security standards such as British Standards ISO/IEC 27001 and 27002, the Control Objectives for Information and Related Technology (CobiT) Framework, the Center of Internet Security (CIS) Controls and the Cyber Security Framework of the National Institute of Standards and Technology (NIST).
+Line management implements these requirements, and compliance with them is assessed at Group and divisional level in cooperation with information security experts.

+This includes many different topics, such as end-device encryption, remote network access control, vulnerability management, security operations, disaster recovery and cross-functional IT controls.
+Corporate Internal Audit reviews the area of information security several times a year and periodically reviews data protection to assess the risk exposure as part of its internal auditing activities.
+Any weaknesses are addressed by means of appropriate measures.

-All Swiss Life employees (including external contractors) are provided with regular information security and data protection training in their divisions.
-Relevant information or system security incidents are recorded and escalated to the security experts for analysis and remediation.
-Material security incidents are reported to relevant regulatory authorities.
-Information security is closely related to locally applicable data protection provisions, such as the Swiss Federal Act on Data Protection (DSG) and the European Union's General Data Protection Regulation (GDPR).
+All Swiss Life employees, including external staff, undergo regular information security and data protection training in their divisions.
+Relevant information or system security incidents are recorded and communicated to the appropriate units for analysis and rectification.
+Major breaches are reported to the regulatory authorities.
+Information security is closely linked to the applicable local data protection provisions, such as the Swiss Federal Act on Data Protection (DSG) or the European General Data Protection Regulation (GDPR).